1995 Pacific typhoon season: Severe Tropical Storm Dan (Trining)

+Dan brought rains to the eastern Philippines during the last days of 1995.

 Storm names

 During the season 24 named tropical cyclones developed in the Western Pacific and were named by the Joint Typhoon Warning Center, when it was determined that they had become tropical storms.
 These names were contributed to a revised list from mid-1989.
 However this is the last season using this naming list since the JTWC revised a new naming list in 1996.